New Big Money Means FLIR Systems Inc. (FLIR) Investors Could Reap Benefit

 Analyst recommendations provided by FactSet shows that the consensus forecast for FLIR Systems Inc. (FLIR) is a “Hold”.
 8 analysts offering their recommendations for the stock have an average rating of 3.00, where 8 rate it as a Hold and 0 think it is a “Overweight”.
 0 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-FLIR Systems Inc. is expected to release its quarterly report on 07/28/2021 and quarterly earnings per share for the current quarter are estimated at $0.52 with sales reaching $457.11M over the same period.The EPS is expected to shrink by -37.70% this year, but quarterly earnings will post 1.10% year-over-year.
+FLIR Systems Inc. is expected to release its quarterly report on 07/28/2021 and quarterly earnings per share for the current quarter are estimated at $0.52 with sales reaching $457.11M over the same period.The EPS is expected to grow by 27.70% this year, but quarterly earnings will post 1.10% year-over-year.
 Quarterly sales are estimated to grow 1.40% in year-over-year returns.

 FLIR Systems Inc. (FLIR) Insider Activity